 However the response of T1 is relatively weak and requires further amplification.

 Transistors T2/T3 are introduced exactly for this and help to improve the voltage peaks created by T1 to appreciable levels (almost equal to the supply voltage.)

-The above voltage pulse is now ready to be use for toggling the flip flop and is fed to the relevant stage.
+The above voltage pulse is now ready to be use for toggling the relay ON/OFF and is fed to the relevant stage.

 IC 4017 as we all know produces sequential shifting of its output pin-outs (logic high) in response to every positive pulse at its clock input pin 14.

 The amplified clap sound voltage pulse is applied to pin 14 of the above IC, this flips the output of the IC to either a logic high or a logic low depending upon the initial status of the relevant pin-out.

 This triggered output is appropriately collected at the diode junctions abd used to toggle a relay through a relay driver transistor T4.

 The relay contacts ultimately goes to a load or an appliance which is correspondingly switched ON and OFF with every subsequent claps.